 Scientific Name: Spathiphyllum

 First stop is native to the tropical regions of the Americas like Colombia and Venezuela and the Southeastern part of Asia.
 The peace lily started it all.
 I was told by the plant queen if I'm getting a houseplant it should be a peace lily.
-I haven't been to South America, by the looks of it the Peace Lily gives me a slight feel to its motherland, moist like its tropical gardens, a little bit shady in some areas and definitely a beautiful country just like the Peace Lily.
+I haven't been to South America, but by the looks of it the Peace Lily gives me a slight feel to its motherland, moist like its tropical gardens, a little bit shady in some areas and definitely a beautiful country just like the Peace Lily.

 Sunlight: Prefers light partial shade

-Water: Once a week and keep the soil moist.
+Water: Once a week keep the soil moist.
 The leaves sags a bit when it needs water which basically tells you it needs some water.

 Warning Signs: